 What is the cost of the camp?

-Cost is $2,975 for 30 hours of intensive therapy and 5 units of parent guidance.
+Cost is $2,975 for 30 hours of intensive therapy and 5 units of parent guidance (total of 35 hours of treatment).
 The chart below can help you see the benefits of intensive treatment, and the cost effectiveness as well:

 |Adventure Camp||Traditional Therapy|